 Pescado Cafe North Wharf Auckland

-As we have now moved into Level 2, JCY architects are now operating 100% from our Auckland and Queenstown offices.
-We are all following our work safe Covid staff distancing, hygiene and tracing protocol.
+At Level 1, JCY architects are now operating 100% from our Auckland and Queenstown offices.
+We are all following recommended hygiene and tracing protocol.

 JCY were the project architect for the Pescado project at North Wharf Auckland and coordinated the architectural work with artisan joiner Marcus Rueckert who designed and fabricated the furniture, fixtures and fittings.
 The project manager was John Mak of Moyne & Co.